Mani Kaul: Tribute

-Indian film critic Khalid Mohamed commented, "As a film director, he discussed the status of women (Uski Roti, Duvidha), crafted visually seductive documentaries (Arrival, Before My Eyes, A Desert of a Thousand Lines) and went through a spell of interpreting Fyodor Dostoevsky’s masterworks.
+Indian film critic Khalid Mohamed commented, "As a film director, he discussed the status of women (Uski Roti, Duvidha), crafted visually seductive documentaries (Arrival, Before My Eyes, A Desert of a Thousand Lines) and went through a spell of interpreting Fyodor Dostoevsky's masterworks.
 The Russian writer's short story A Gentle Creature inspired Nazar, shot in low, chiaroscuro lighting."

-Filmmaker Sameer Wadhwa, in his obituary of Mani Kaul published in Hindustan Times writes: “Mani Kaul had perfected the art of deeply moving his audience cerebrally by meticulous philosophical exposition.
+Filmmaker Ashish Avikunthak, in his obituary of Mani Kaul published in Hindustan Times writes: "Mani Kaul had perfected the art of deeply moving his audience cerebrally by meticulous philosophical exposition.
 His films effortlessly employed temporality to create a deep spatial landscape in which human emotions oscillated with an incendiary provocation.
-This cinematic gesture was so subtle that if one were not attentive the meaning would be lost.”
+This cinematic gesture was so subtle that if one were not attentive the meaning would be lost."